Lord Chamberlain: Theatres Act 1968

 In 1909, a Joint Select Committee on Stage Plays (Censorship) was established and recommended that the Lord Chamberlain should continue to act as censor but that it could be lawful to perform plays without a licence from the Lord Chamberlain.
 However, King Edward VII refused to accept these recommendations.
 The outbreak of both World Wars put an end to any parliamentary initiatives to change the laws regarding theatre censorship for many years.
 In 1948, the first British Theatre Conference recommended the termination of theatre censorship with the plan to pursue parliamentary action to ratify this.

 In the 1960s the debate to abolish theatre censorship rose again as a new generation of young playwrights came on the scene.
 They gained popularity with their new plays in local establishments, but since many were refused a licence by the Lord Chamberlain, they could not transfer to the West End.
-In the case of John Osborne's play A Patriot for Me, the Lord Chamberlain at the time, Lord Cobbold, was irritated that the play was so widely publicized even though he had banned it and therefore pursued legal action.
+In the case of John Osborne's play A Patriot for Me, the Lord Chamberlain at the time, Cameron Cobbold, 1st Baron Cobbold, was irritated that the play was so widely publicized even though he had banned it and therefore pursued legal action.
 In the end, the play was allowed to continue as it was.
 At this point, several widely regarded authors had all been censored by the Lord Chamberlain at one time or another, including playwrights Henrik Ibsen and George Bernard Shaw.
-Another Joint Select Committee was founded to further debate on the issue and present a solution.
-This time the argument largely centered around this issue on the portrayal of living and recently dead individuals, particularly in reference to the monarchy as well as politicians.
+Sometimes censorship was self-serving.
+A comedy written for the Edinburgh Festival Fringe in the early 1960s had, as its plot, a jocular scheme to steal the crown jewels.
+The Lord Chamberlain issued a one-line letter requiring the excision of that plot element.
+As Michael Palin, one of its authors and performers notes, that meant banning the entire production.
+Another joint select committee was founded to further debate on the issue and present a solution.
+This time the argument largely centred on this issue on the portrayal of living and recently dead individuals, particularly in reference to the monarchy as well as politicians.

 After much debate, the Theatres Act 1968 was finally passed; it officially abolished the censorship of the stage and repealed the Lord Chamberlain's power to refuse a licence to a play of any kind.
-The first London performance of the musical Hair was actually delayed until the Act was passed after a licence had been refused.
+The first London performance of the musical Hair was actually delayed until the act was passed after a licence had been refused.

 Aftermath

 The battle regarding the abolition of censorship was largely a political one, fought on principle.
 Those who opposed the termination of this particular duty of the Lord Chamberlain were mostly concerned about how to protect the reputation of the royal family and the government instead of controlling obscenity and blasphemy on stage.
 However, this concern has largely been unfounded.
 Since the termination of censorship, British drama has flourished and produced several prominent playwrights and new works since.
-The abolishment of censorship opened a floodgate of theatrical creativity.
+The abolition of censorship opened a floodgate of theatrical creativity.